Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

 ### <a href="#further4"></a>V.4.
 Animated backgrounds

 There is no *proper* nor easy known way to make animated backgrounds.
 Switch Theme Injector only supports `.dds` and `.jpg` files.
 A solution would be to animate the pane that contains your custom background image.
 That *indeed* works, and there are a few themes that already have achieved this out there.
-To do so, you need to add `L_BgNml` to the pane list in `RdtBase_Enter.bflan` and make your edits to your convenience.
+To do so, working with `ResidentMenu.szs`, you need to add `L_BgNml` to the pane list in `RdtBase_Enter.bflan` and make your edits to your convenience.
 However, this solution has its limitations:

 - You're still stuck with a static background image since there is no support for animated images of any kind, nor for video files
 - `RdtBase_Enter.bflan` contains the home screen unlocking animation.
 Try to loop your animation using the `Flags` item and maybe you can guess what will happen (boot loop, UI and sound glitches).
 The only thing you can do to sort of emulate the loop is to duplicate your animation pattern all the way through an absurd amount of key frames.
 [Zhi](https://themezer.net/creators/239384767785730048) actually did this in his [Patterns theme](https://themezer.net/packs/Patterns.-58f) with a frame limit of 64000 (which makes it about 8 minutes).
 If you are interested in learning the whole process, you can read through [his own documentation there](https://github.com/zzzribas/Patterns/wiki).
 As a side note, you might want to stay tuned for Zhi's next releases because he comes up with quite some good ideas!

+For other applets (settings, user page, etc.), there is actually no known way at all to apply any kind of animation behavior to a custom background image.

 ### <a href="#further5"></a>V.5.
 Useful tables